ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 As part of the wider ArduPilot software platform it works seamlessly with a variety of :ref:`Ground Control Station programs <common-choosing-a-ground-station>` that are used to setup the vehicle, monitor the vehicle's flight in real-time and perform powerful mission planning activities.
-It also benefits from other parts of the Ardupilot ecosystem, including simulators, log analysis tools, and higher level APIs for vehicle control.
+It also benefits from other parts of the ArduPilot ecosystem, including simulators, log analysis tools, and higher level APIs for vehicle control.

 ArduPilot is already a preferred platform for numerous commercially available autopilot systems but you can also use it to enhance the abilities of your own DIY multirotor.